 The website for Valhalla is nothing short of brilliant, and so far one of the better websites I’ve seen for a liqueur.
 You owe it to yourself to check it out.
 Brotherhood, character, heroism, strength and resilience…it has all the makings of a great legend.
 Plus, there’s video, which you can see here: http://www.valhallaspirit.com/the-film/

 I know that we already have the Vikings tv show (which I love), but seriously they could turn this ad into a tv show or movie, and I would watch the hell out of it.
 I could watch Ponytail Guy (aka the Middle Brother/Brooding Botanist) grind herbs in slow motion for an embarrassingly long amount of time.

 Ok, it has a cool bottle, a fun website, and a well thought-out back story.
 But what does it taste like?

 The three herbs used – angelica, artemesia and achillea millefolium (yarrow) all have a bitter flavour.
 This bitterness hits you after you swallow, and it tends to linger on the palate.
 It’s not overwhelming or offensive, but it was definitely a surprise the first time.
-It reminds me vaguely of absinthe (which makes sense, since artemesia, aka wormwood, is used as an ingredient in absinthe) but this is much more mild and palatable.
+It reminds me vaguely of absinthe (which makes sense, since artemesia, aka wormwood, is an ingredient in absinthe).
+But this is much more mild and palatable.